 Palliative care, also known as palliative medicine, is specialized medical care for people living with serious illness.
 It focuses on providing relief from the symptoms and stress of a serious illness—whatever the diagnosis.
 The goal is to improve quality of life for both the patient and the family.
-Palliative care is provided by a team of palliative care doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness and can be provided along with curative or life prolonging treatment.Patient Care Research Education
+Palliative care is provided by a team of palliative care doctors, nurses and nurse practitioners, social workers, spiritual care providers and other specialists who work together with a patient’s care team to provide an extra layer of support.
+It is appropriate at any age and at any stage in a serious illness and can be provided along with curative or life prolonging treatment.Patient Care

 Our palliative care program uses a narrative approach, believing that patient values and needs are best understood after eliciting the patient story and clarifying the patient’s understanding of their illness and situation, asking what is most important and worrisome to them, and how we can be most helpful to them in navigating their medical, emotional and spiritual journey, together with their families and important others in their lives.

 DFM Palliative Care Faculty are core to multiple subspecialty and primary palliative care education activities at the University of Washington and UW Medicine

 Palliative Care Intern/Resident Elective – Both HMC and UWMC-ML Campus Required palliative care rotation for the UW Family Medicine residents.

 Research in Palliative Care

 Our faculty lead and collaborate in multiple research activities related to palliative care nationally and locally.
 Please visit faculty profiles for their most up to date publications and please visit the Cambia Palliative Care Center of Excellence for additional palliative care educational and research activities at UW Medicine.